Rel1cx/eslint-react/.github/CONTRIBUTING.md

 - `@eslint-react/eslint-plugin-debug`: ESLint plugin for debugging related rules.
 - `@eslint-react/eslint-plugin-naming-convention`: ESLint plugin for naming convention related rules.
 - `@eslint-react/eslint-plugin`: The main ESLint plugin of ESLint x React.
 Contains all the rules from the above plugins.

+### Developing Documentation

+- The documentation writing style is following the [Google Developer Technical Writing Guide](https://developers.google.com/tech-writing/overview).
+- Please read at least the [Technical Writing One](https://developers.google.com/tech-writing/one) before writing or improving any documentation.
+- The public documentation is written in MarkdownReact (MDX) and is located in the `website/pages/docs` folder.
+- Internal packages are documented using [TypeDoc](https://typedoc.org).
+You can find the documentation for each package in the `docs` folder of the package.

 ### Developing Rules